fgm/meteor_server_info/README.md

 ## Changelog

+* 1.2.7
+  * Use base version of event-loop-stats now that fork has been merged.
 * 1.2.6
   * ElsCounter now includes a LoopCountPerSecondSinceLastFetch building an average between fetches, and reset on each fetch.